 Yet getting into that routine can be challenging.
 Do you set exercise goals on January 1, filled with great intent and then quit on January 10?
 Here are some tips that may motivate you to keep going and develop an exercise routine for life.

 You want exercise to become a habit.
 You don’t need to do two hours a day to feel the benefits.
 If you haven’t exercised in a while, it’s unreasonable to think that you will suddenly start doing even an hour a day.
-Start out slowly.
-Ten minutes a day.
-Fifteen minutes the next.
+Start out slowly: 10 minutes the first day; 15 minutes the next.

 The same exercise routine all the time can get boring.
 Try a couple different forms of exercise.
 In the summer, I take the water aerobics classes at the local pool twice a week.
 It’s a great way to cool off and I feel like a little kid splashing around with all of the other ladies my age who attend the class.